Catharsis in a Rant Poem: Listen to the Sound of White Silence

 It’s been 20+ years since I attended or organized poetry slams in the summer before going off to get my MFA, after which I never wrote slam poetry again.
 It’s also possible that I never wrote slam poetry to begin with.
 I was full of piss and vinegar, but I wrote very quiet poems, and I think partially I was just experimenting with reading them loudly.
-Nonetheless, when I started writing this poem prior to the Georgia election, and then kept writing it after white supremacists attacked the Capitol, it became clear that this was not a poem that wanted to be soft and shrinking.
+Nonetheless, when I started writing this poem prior to the Georgia election, and then kept writing it after white supremacists attacked the Capitol on January 6, it became clear that this was not a poem that wanted to be soft and shrinking.

 So, this MLK Day, as our Beloved Community meets over Zoom instead of in the streets to march in pride and conviction, I’ve decided to lean into my discomfort to share a poem in a style I’m not terribly comfortable with, and in a format that I’m also uncomfortable with.
 But dammit, if MLK teaches white people anything, it’s that they can put their petty discomfort aside in the name of justice.